spazznolo/spazznolo.github.io/_posts/2022-04-15-post-regulation-1.md

 ---
 <h2>[Post 1] The effect of regulation performance on overtime</h2>
 <p>
 By most accounts, the outcome of the NHL's 5 minute 3-on-3 overtime is random.
 MoneyPuck, a popular website which predicts game outcomes in real time, doesn't even bother deviating from a coin flip probability for any team to win in overtime, regardless of their opponent.
-This is in line with betting odds, which, in a given overtime, usually offer -115 on either team (even odds before the <a href="https://en.wikipedia.org/wiki/Vigorish">vig</a>).
+This is in line with sports betting sites, which, in a given overtime, usually offer -115 odds for both teams (even odds before the <a href="https://en.wikipedia.org/wiki/Vigorish">vig</a>).
 </p>
 <p>
 This year, the Panthers, who've by far scored the most goals of any team this season, went 13-2 in overtime.
 The Avalanche, Hurricanes, and Leafs, the league's next best teams, went about .500.